Aditya-Zutshi/Small-Object-Detection---GTSDB/README.md

      - `TrainIJCNN2013.zip`

 2. **Unzip and Organize:**
-   - Create a folder named "dataset" in your project directory.
+   - Create a folder named"dataset" folder in your project directory.
    - Unzip the downloaded `TestIJCNN2013.zip` and `TrainIJCNN2013.zip` files in the dataset folder
+   - Run prepare_dataset.py

 ### Project Structure After Setup: